 Measure gatewell drawdown across trashrack a minimum of once per week.
 Remove debris from forebay and trashracks as required to maintain gatewell drawdown <1.5 ft.
 If VBS drawdown reaches 1.2 ft, inspect the screen and prepare to clean as necessary.

-Open all gatewell orifices April 1–December 15, except in 2019 when this is in effect beginning March 1 due to early start of the JBS.
+Open all gatewell orifices April 1–December 15.
 Inspect orifice lights daily to ensure lights are operating.
 Replace all burned out orifice lights within 24 hours.
 Close and open each orifice three times daily, or more frequently as determined by the Project Biologist due to heavy debris accumulation in gatewells.
 If a unit goes out of service, orifices are to remain open in associated gatewells unless that gatewell is dewatered.

-From April 1 through August 1, rake Units 1–5 monthly and Units 6–10 or 11–16 every other month, except in 2019 when this is in effect beginning March 1 due to early start of the JBS.
+From April 1 through August 1, rake Units 1–5 monthly and Units 6–10 or 11–16 every other month.
 After August 1, rake units as determined necessary by ROV inspection, or as needed to maintain gatewell drawdown in criteria.

 Debris accumulations in the forebay of 300 ft or more in any direction from the face of the dam will be removed within 48 hours.
 Debris removal efforts should continue until the debris load has been removed.